nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 ## Windows operating system

+Make sure that your Windows system has **.NET Framework 4.6.2** installed other wise you will not be able to install the Shadowsocks Client package.
+[Download](https://github.com/shadowsocks/shadowsocks/wiki/Ports-and-Clients) the Shadowsocks Client package for Windows, extract it and execute it.

+Once installed, launch the client and configure the server parameters in it as shown below.

 ## Configuring Firefox to Use Shadowsocks

 1. Open your firefox web browser on the system where you have installed the Shadowsocks client.